Featured Author's books are available at a discount at Roselawn the night of Readings.

 Thursday, September 27, 2018: Giles Blunt

 Roselawn Centre For The Living Arts

-Now in its 24th year, the renowned Canadian Authors Series is confirming authors for its 2017-18 season.
-Become a member and enjoy seven great evenings of entertainment that include wine, food, live music, an author reading, an engaging question and answer period and a book signing.
+The renowned Canadian Authors Series has been called the best event of its kind in Canada by past authors.
+Become a member today and enjoy seven great evenings of entertainment that include wine, food, live music, an author reading, an engaging question and answer period and a book signing.
 It all takes place at Roselawn Centre for the Living Arts, a haunted but lovely Victorian Mansion featuring a 265-seat theatre!

 In past seasons we were fortunate to welcome some of Canada's finest writers including Margaret Atwood, Pierre Berton, Mordecai Richler, Anne Marie MacDonald, Farley Mowat, Alistair MacLeod, David Adams RIchards, Conrad Black, Stevie Cameron, Lawrence Hill, humourists William Thomas and Stuart McLean.
 Olympians Silken Lauman and Clara Hughes and boxer George Chuvalo have taken our stage.
 Occasionally we've been lucky enough to present contemporary personalities such as Mike Bullard, Sandra Shamas, Peter Mansbridge, Margaret Trudeau, Mary Walsh, Rex Murphy, Lloyd Robertson, and Dr. David Suzuki.